 - the victim, their protection and support;

-- whether there have, or may be other victims;
+- whether there have, or may be, other victims;

 - the perpetrator;

+- all other children

-• all other pupils, and where necessary staff, and any actions necessary to protect them from the perpetrator, and future harm.
+• and, where necessary, staff and any actions necessary to protect them from the perpetrator and future harm.

 Risk assessments will be recorded and be dynamic.
 The DSL will liaise with the appropriate external services.